tourn/subcl/README.md

 How to use:
 -----------
  - .subcl file in your home directory (~/.subcl) contains:
-   1. "server &gt;name of your subsonic server>"
+   1. "server &lt;name of your subsonic server>"
-   2. "username &gt;username for subsonic>"
+   2. "username &lt;username for subsonic>"
-   3. "password &gt;password for subsonic>"
+   3. "password &lt;password for subsonic>"
  - currently supported commands:
-   1. "qs &gt;song name>" -- queues a song
+   1. "qs &lt;song name>" -- queues a song
-   2. "qa &gt;album name>" -- queues an album
+   2. "qa &lt;album name>" -- queues an album
    3. "play" -- plays each song in the queue (in order)

 Issues and TODO: